Recommender system: Performance measures

 Evaluation is important in assessing the effectiveness of recommendation algorithms.
 To measure the effectiveness of recommender systems, and compare different approaches, three types of evaluations are available: user studies, online evaluations (A/B tests), and offline evaluations.

 The commonly used metrics are the mean squared error and root mean squared error, the latter having been used in the Netflix Prize.
-The information retrieval metrics such as precision and recall or DCG are useful to assess the quality of a recommendation method.
+The information retrieval metrics such as precision and recall or discounted cumulative gain (DCG) are useful to assess the quality of a recommendation method.
 Diversity, novelty, and coverage are also considered as important aspects in evaluation.
 However, many of the classic evaluation measures are highly criticized.

 Evaluating the performance of a recommendation algorithm on a fixed test dataset will always be extremely challenging as it is impossible to accurately predict the reactions of real users to the recommendations.
 Hence any metric that computes the effectiveness of an algorithm in offline data will be imprecise.

 User studies are rather a small scale.
 A few dozens or hundreds of users are presented recommendations created by different recommendation approaches, and then the users judge which recommendations are best.

 In A/B tests, recommendations are shown to typically thousands of users of a real product, and the recommender system randomly picks at least two different recommendation approaches to generate recommendations.
 The effectiveness is measured with implicit measures of effectiveness such as conversion rate or click-through rate.

 Offline evaluations are based on historic data, e.g. a dataset that contains information about how users previously rated movies.

 The effectiveness of recommendation approaches is then measured based on how well a recommendation approach can predict the users' ratings in the dataset.
 While a rating is an explicit expression of whether a user liked a movie, such information is not available in all domains.
 For instance, in the domain of citation recommender systems, users typically do not rate a citation or recommended article.
 In such cases, offline evaluations may use implicit measures of effectiveness.
 For instance, it may be assumed that a recommender system is effective that is able to recommend as many articles as possible that are contained in a research article's reference list.
 However, this kind of offline evaluations is seen critical by many researchers.
 For instance, it has been shown that results of offline evaluations have low correlation with results from user studies or A/B tests.
 A dataset popular for offline evaluation has been shown to contain duplicate data and thus to lead to wrong conclusions in the evaluation of algorithms.
 Often, results of so-called offline evaluations do not correlate with actually assessed user-satisfaction.
 This is probably because offline training is highly biased toward the highly reachable items, and offline testing data is highly influenced by the outputs of the online recommendation module.
 Researchers have concluded that the results of offline evaluations should be viewed critically.